It may be winter now, but remember this ‘ol scenario?

 - D Clients are unreasonable all the way around.
 Not only do they demand a steep 10-20% discount, but they are plain miserable to work with.

 Make sure you get really good at pre-qualifying, so not to get caught with a C or D Client.
 You can download our Prequalifying Process for free here: DYB Prequalifying Process

 I see some really good jobs and customers, but some of them will be too picky.

 They may ask my crews to do small side jobs without telling me, or maybe they’ll keep asking for a discount even after the job has been finished…

 Worst of all, I’m dreading the day a few of the jobs start!
 I’m thinking of preemptive strikes and white glove tactics to just get the job done unscathed.
 (This is a “C” client.)

-How do I know this, Maybe I’m psychic? or have ESP?
+How do I know this, maybe I’m psychic?

-Actually this exact thing has happened to me, and more than once….until I learned to ask myself this 1 thing (thank you Derek Sivers, pg 189 “Tools of Titans by Tim Ferris”).
+Actually, this exact thing has happened to me, and more than once….until I learned to ask myself this 1 thing (thanks to Derek Sivers, pg 189 in “Tools of Titans” by Tim Ferris).

 But before I ask myself the 1 thing, I use this: